 What is a Breast Reduction?

 Having excessively large breasts can be both physically and emotionally burdensome, but breast reduction surgery can address these concerns and restore a balanced breast profile.
-Breast reduction is a procedure that is designed to reduce the size of the breasts and makes them more proportionate to the body.
+Breast reduction is a procedure designed to reduce the size of the breasts and make them more proportionate to the body.

 - Deep indentations on the shoulders

 - Poor posture

 - Low self-esteem

 Less than ideal candidates for this treatment are women who smoke or have underlying health issues, such as diabetes.
 This is because the blood supply to the nipple is extremely important to provide a safe procedure.

 Undergoing breast reduction surgery to restore the appearance of the breasts; and improve one’s confidence is a personal and life-enhancing decision.
 Because every patient has unique expectations of the procedure, breast reduction is entirely customized.
 This outpatient procedure can take between three and five hours to complete.
 And it is performed using general anesthesia.
 Depending on the desired extent of correction, breast reduction surgery will involve removing excess breast tissue through one of three different incisions.